 The welding time setting determines for how many milliseconds the welding power is applied, i.e. a longer pulse duration results in a longer and deeper application of the energy to the workpiece and thus simultaneously a greater development of heat.

-With very thin materials or wires it is recommended to use a shorter welding time, primarily when welding near to
+With very thin materials, wires or other heat-sensitive materials it is recommended to use a shorter welding time,